Insect reproductive system: Male

 The main component of the male reproductive system is the testicle, suspended in the body cavity by tracheae and the fat body.
 The more primitive apterygote insects have a single testis, and in some lepidopterans the two maturing testes are secondarily fused into one structure during the later stages of larval development, although the ducts leading from them remain separate.
 However, most male insects have a pair of testes, inside of which are sperm tubes or follicles that are enclosed within a membranous sac.
-The follicles connect to the vas eferens by the vas defferens, and the two tubular vasa deferentia connect to a median ejaculatory duct that leads to the outside.
-A portion of the vas defferens is often enlarged to form the seminal vesicle, which stores the sperm before they are discharged into the female.
+The follicles connect to the vas deferens by the vas deferens, and the two tubular vasa deferentia connect to a median ejaculatory duct that leads to the outside.
+A portion of the vas deferens is often enlarged to form the seminal vesicle, which stores the sperm before they are discharged into the female.
 The seminal vesicles have glandular linings that secrete nutrients for nourishment and maintenance of the sperm.
 The ejaculatory duct is derived from an invagination of the epidermal cells during development and, as a result, has a cuticular lining.
 The terminal portion of the ejaculatory duct may be sclerotized to form the intromittent organ, the aedeagus.
 The remainder of the male reproductive system is derived from embryonic mesoderm, except for the germ cells, or spermatogonia, which descend from the primordial pole cells very early during embryogenesis.